noureddin/recite/README.md

 - `cn`: at the end of a recitation, it appends a "phrase" from the next ayah if it's in the same sura.

+- `emu=`, `emulate=`, or `emulation=`: to use a specific keyboard layout regardless of your currently activated layout, even if yours is an English layout.
+Currently supported layouts:

+    - `ibm`: the common Arabic layout on IBM PCs.
+    - `mac`: the common Arabic layout on Apple devices.
+    - `arak`: the [Arak](https://github.com/noureddin/arak) improved layout.
+    - `dv`: an experimental phonetic layout based on Dvorak.

 - `dt`, or `disableteacher`: to remove teacher mode selector from the UI.
 The Teacher mode can still be set from the URL params.
 Useful to force a specific value for the option (e.g. no-teacher) in an embedding web app for example.

     **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.